cosminbucur/upskill-project2/README.md

 ### LOCATION

-The request may indicate the location for which the values ​​should be returned.
+The request may indicate the location for which the values should be returned.
 The location should be able to be communicated as city name or a geographic coordinate.
 Before using it, the location should be saved in the database.

 ### (Optional) Security